oracle/accelerated-data-science/ads/feature_store/docs/source/user_guides/setup/terraform.rst

 6. After creating the stack, click **Terraform Actions**, and select **Plan**.

-7. Wait for the job to complet, and then review the plan.
+7. Wait for the job to complete, and then review the plan.

 8. To make changes return to the Stack Details page, click **Edit Stack**, and make the required changes.
 Then run the Plan action again.